austinseraphin/motion-accessibility/README.md

 #### `Accessibility_perform_magic_tap`

 VoiceOver has a special two-finger double-tap.
 This method should toggle the most important state of the program.
 For example, if a song plays it will pause and resume the song.
 If on a telephone call, doing a magic tap will end it.
+If playing music, a magic tap will pause it.

 #### `accessibility_scroll`